 Hart and Risley found a vocabulary gap exists (1995).
 By age three, low-income learners hear 30 million fewer words.
 Stahl and Fairbanks showed explicit teaching boosts vocabulary (1986).
 Go beyond definitions, using context and prior knowledge.

 Multiple exposures are essential: Research consistently shows that single exposures to new words produce little lasting learning.
-Beck and McKeown suggest children need about twelve meaningful meetings with a word.
-This helps the word move from recognition to active use.
-Word Aware operationalises this finding through the STAR framework.
+Beck, McKeown and Kucan emphasise rich, repeated encounters with words in meaningful contexts.
+Word Aware operationalises this principle through the STAR framework.

 Learners remember words better with context, rather than rote memorisation.
 This approach mirrors that, activating knowledge across contexts.
 (Baddeley, 1990; Gathercole, 1995; Hulme & Tordoff, 1989)